 Placenta

-Dokras et al[9] firstly evaluated IHC expression and mRNA levels of placenta maspin, in 2002.
-Placentas obtained after first and second-trimester pregnancy and after caesarian deliveries at term, were included in their observations.
-It was first proved that the maximum values of maspin mRNA level are detected in the third trimester of pregnancy.
-On the other hand, negative expression was observed in the immortalized first trimester cytotrophoblasts and choriocarcinoma cell lines, with high invasive ability.
-In lines to the mRNA levels, IHC expression showed patchy staining of the cytotrophoblastic layer, in the first trimester, uniform cyto- and syncytiotrophoblastic layers in the second and more intense expression in the third trimester[9] (Table 1).
+Dokras et al[9] first evaluated IHC expression and mRNA levels of placenta maspin, in 2002.
+Placentas obtained after first and second trimester pregnancy and after caesarian deliveries at term were included in their observations.
+The maximum values of maspin mRNA level were detected in the third trimester of pregnancy.
+On the other hand, negative expression was observed in the immortalized first trimester cytotrophoblasts and choriocarcinoma cell lines with high invasive ability.
+Similar to the mRNA levels, IHC expression showed patchy staining of the cytotrophoblastic layer in the first trimester, uniform cyto- and syncytiotrophoblastic layers in the second trimester, and more intense expression in the third trimester[9] (Table 1).

-In preeclamptic (PE) placentas, both mRNA and protein levels proved to be up-regulated (Table 1), being correlated with modifications observed with Haematoxylin and Eosin (H and E) stain[10].
-It is about intimal enlargement of the vessel wall, thickening of the syncytiotrophoblast membranes and increased number of syncytial knots.
-It was concluded that hypomethylation of the maspin promoter might be the causal factor of the increased expression of maspin in preeclamptic placentas[10].
+In preeclamptic (PE) placentas, both mRNA and protein levels were upregulated (Table 1) and correlated with modifications observed with Hematoxylin and Eosin stain[10].
+It was intimal enlargement of the vessel wall, thickening of the syncytiotrophoblast membranes, and increased number of syncytial knots.
+It was concluded that hypomethylation of the maspin promoter might be the causal factor of the increased expression of maspin in PE placentas[10].

-Qi et al[11] evaluated the plasmatic level of un-methylated-maspin DNA in a population which consisted of women with normal pregnancies, PE and gestational trophoblastic disease.
-Unmethylated-maspin DNA was not detected in healthy non-pregnant women and in those with the trophoblastic gestational disease.
-The level was higher in women with severe PE than in those with normal third-trimester pregnancies and presented a gradual increase with the gestational age[11].
+Qi et al[11] evaluated the plasmatic level of unmethylated maspin DNA in a population consisting of women with normal pregnancies, PE, and gestational trophoblastic disease.
+Unmethylated maspin DNA was not detected in healthy nonpregnant women and in those with the trophoblastic gestational disease.
+The level was higher in women with severe PE than in those with normal third trimester pregnancies and presented a gradual increase with the gestational age[11].

-Methylated and unmethylated-maspin DNA blood concentrations may be useful for identification of non-invasive fetal trisomy 18, since the first trimester[12].
-Methylation of maspin gene induces downregulation of maspin protein expression and, subsequently, inhibits migration and invasion of the first-trimester extravillous trophoblast cell line, through interaction with the pro-angiogenic factors such mismatch repair proteins (e.g., MMP2) or vascular endothelial growth factors (VEGF-A and VEGF-C)[13].
-This interaction might leads to the occurrence of PE[13].
+Methylated and unmethylated maspin DNA blood concentrations may be useful for identification of noninvasive fetal trisomy 18 beginning in the first trimester[12].
+Methylation of the maspin gene induces downregulation of maspin protein expression and subsequently inhibits migration and invasion of the first trimester extravillous trophoblast cell line through interaction with the proangiogenic factors such as mismatch repair proteins (e.g., MMP2) or vascular endothelial growth factors (VEGF-A and VEGF-C)[13].
+This interaction might lead to the occurrence of PE[13].

-Regarding maspin subcellular localization, nuclear expression was limited to the chorionic plate, with significant downregulation in the extravillous trophoblasts[14].
+Regarding maspin subcellular localization, nuclear expression was limited to the chorionic plate with significant downregulation in the extravillous trophoblasts[14].
 Cytoplasmic positivity can be seen in endothelial cells and trophoblasts[9,14] (Table 1).

 Mammary gland

 Maspin expression was evaluated in both normal tissues, especially during pregnancy and carcinomas of the mammary gland[15-20].
-In late pregnancy, a peak of expression is seen during lactation and the level decreases and remains constant after lactation period[20].
-Almost all cells present cytoplasmic staining, with infrequent nuclear positivity (Table 1), which can be an indicator of epithelial growth factor – induced maspin phosphorylation[20].
+In late pregnancy, a peak of expression is seen during lactation and the level decreases and remains constant after the lactation period[20].
+Almost all cells presented cytoplasmic staining with infrequent nuclear positivity (Table 1), which can be an indicator of epithelial growth factor induced maspin phosphorylation[20].

-In breast carcinomas, there are several maspin-related studies but, in most of them, no data about the subcellular localization of staining were included.
-In these tumors, maspin IHC positivity (independently by the localization) was proved to be directly correlated with larger tumor size, younger age, high histologic grade, negative expression of estrogen receptor (ER) and/or progesterone receptor (PgR), positivity for p53 and a lymphocyte-rich stroma[15-18].
+In breast carcinomas, there are several maspin-related studies, but in most of them no data about the subcellular localization of staining were included.
+In these tumors, maspin IHC positivity (independently by the localization) was directly correlated with larger tumor size, younger age, high histologic grade, negative expression of estrogen receptor and/or progesterone receptor, positivity for p53, and a lymphocyte-rich stroma[15-18].
 In other studies, it was hypothesized that maspin is not involved in breast cancer histogenesis, at least in those carcinomas with extremely aggressive behavior[21].